 The process will run in the background.
 You don’t need to stay in the plugin while it’s running or worry about leaving the window open.

-It will and let you when it’s finished with a notification at the top of the Perfmatters plugin settings.
+It will let you know when it’s finished with a notification at the top of the Perfmatters plugin settings.

 Check out our documentation on WordPress database optimization for other easy ways to clean up your database with Perfmatters.
 You can also delete your WordPress transients on an automated schedule.